Knots and Chaos in the R\"ossler System: The global dynamics of the Rössler system.

-\begin{lemma} Every bounded, invariant set generated by $F_p$ that is not a fixed point (or limits to one) has to intersect $H_p$ transversely \textbf{at least} once.
-In particular, any periodic trajectory intersects $H_p$ transversely at least once. \end{lemma}
+To continue, given an initial condition $s$, from now on we always denote its trajectory by $\gamma_s$ - parameterized s.t. $\gamma_s(0)=s$.
+As $l_p$, the tangency set of $F_p$ to $\{\dot{y}=0\}$ is a straight line, we immediately conclude the following, useful fact:

-Now, let us consider the flow generated by the extension of $F_p$ to the one-point compactification of $\mathbf{R}^3$, $S^3$.
-We first recall Th.1 in \cite{LiLl}, where the dynamics of $F_p$ around $\infty$ were analyzed by the means of the Poincare sphere.
-In that paper it was proven the behaviour of $F_p$ on $B_r(0)$ is independent of $r>0$ (for any sufficiently large $r$).
-This implies we can extend $F_p$ to $S^3$ by adding $\infty$ as a fixed point for the flow.
-Therefore, from now on unless said otherwise we study $F_p$ as a vector field on $S^3$, with precisely three fixed points - $P_{In},P_{Out}$ and $\infty$.\\
+\begin{lemma} Let $s\in\mathbf{R}^3$ be an initial condition that is not a fixed point, whose forward trajectory $\gamma_s$ is bounded and does does not limit to a fixed point - then, $\gamma_s$ intersects $U_p$ transversely infinitely many times.
+In particular, every periodic trajectory intersects $U_p$ transversely at least once. \end{lemma}